 If you are unable to install the Cite While Your Write plugin, or just need a reference list, it is possible to create one from EndNote Online.

-Our EndNote online guide covers various ways of collecting references and then using it with Word to insert citations in your work and automatically create a bibliography.
+Our EndNote Online Classic guide covers various ways of collecting references and then using it with Word to insert citations in your work and automatically create a bibliography.

-We are no longer offering EndNote Online workshops.
+We are no longer offering EndNote Online workshops as we recommend using Desktop EndNote instead.
 Please use the step-by-step guide and online resources, or contact your Academic Liaison Librarian for 1-1 help.

-Your subject liaison librarian can offer individual help on using EndNote online.
+Your Academic Liaison Librarian can offer individual help on using EndNote online.

-They can offer a 1-1 tutorial, or advice on specific questions.
+They can offer a tutorial, or answer specific questions.
 Contact them to make an appointment.
-The link below gives a list of liaison librarians for each department.
+The link below gives a list of liaison librarians for each department:

 For technical issues contact Clarivate Analytics directly:

-Your EndNote online account will become an EndNote basic account 12 months after you leave the University.
+If your account is linked to the University it will revert to a basic non-linked account 12 months after you leave the University.
 This means you will not have access to the same range of styles and online search options.

-To keep your EndNote online account active whilst you are at the University, you must log into EndNote online from a campus PC or through the Web of Science database every 12 months.
+To keep your EndNote online account active whilst you are at the University, you must log into EndNote online from campus every 12 months.

 Yes - just follow the link below to the password reminder page.

-Yes - by using the Synchronise option in Desktop EndNote.
-See Desktop EndNote guide 9 for details.
+Yes - by using the Sync option in Desktop EndNote.
+See our Desktop EndNote essentials guide for more information:

 If your EndNote online account is synchronised with Desktop EndNote, then your storage is unlimited.